 Flavor Variations

-If you want to get creative, consider adding spices like cinnamon or nutmeg to the cake batter for warmth.
-Incorporating nuts can provide an appealing crunch, while additional fruits like raspberries or blueberries can shift the flavor profile and add interesting textures.
+If you want to get creative, add spices like cinnamon or nutmeg for warmth.
+Add nuts for crunch or extra fruits like raspberries or blueberries to change flavour and texture.

 FAQ Section